Canal Holidays in the UK

-- The waste bins from both the boatyard and C&RT are collected by Biffa, that use technology designed to "achieve a high recovery rate" of recyclable materials when sorting the waste at their Material Recycling Facilities.
+- The waste bins from both the boatyard and C&RT are collected by Biffa, who use technology designed to "achieve a high recovery rate" of recyclable materials when sorting the waste at their Material Recycling Facilities.

 - Waste oil from the fleet's engines is collected by Safety Kleen, who then either process it to produce a "high specification fuel oil for industry" or recycle it for "reuse as a base oil".

 - Our brochure is available in electronic format and customers are able to return their paper-copy of "The Boater's Handbook" , if a paper copy is requested we ask that it is returned to the yard for reuse after their holiday if they feel they no longer need it.
 Both these measures save paper.